aishsap18/viscomp-vqa/viscomp_vqa_generation/README.md

 # Summary Generation

-This code is based on the Pytorch implementation of [https://github.com/tensorflow/nmt](NMT Sequence-to-Sequence model).
+This code is based on the Pytorch implementation of [NMT Sequence-to-Sequence model](https://github.com/tensorflow/nmt).
 The input is a sequence of images and a natural language story based on which a concise summary is generated.

 ### Installation